specmatic/postman-mcp-server/README.md

 # Postman API MCP Server

-**This project offers two MCP-compatible server options:**
+**This project offers a single MCP-compatible server option:**

-1. **Streamable HTTP server** — A fully MCP-compliant server entrypoint (`dist/src/index.js`) using the [Streamable HTTP transport](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#streamable-http).
-2. **STDIO server** — A lightweight MCP server that communicates over standard input/output, ideal for integration with editors and tools like [VS Code](https://code.visualstudio.com/).
+- **STDIO server** — A lightweight MCP server that communicates over standard input/output, ideal for integration with editors and tools like [VS Code](https://code.visualstudio.com/).

 See more about the Model Context Protocol available transports in the [MCP specification](https://modelcontextprotocol.io/docs/concepts/transports).